Teen Patti (film): Music

 Music of the film is composed by Salim–Sulaiman and the lyrics are penned by Ajinkya Iyer and Irfan Siddiqui.
-Most of the tracks have a western feel associated to them.
+Most of the tracks have a western feel associated with them.
 The songs are remixed by Abhijit Vaghani.
 Sunidhi Chauhan's rendition of the song Neeyat Kharab Hai was widely acclaimed.

 Production

 The film was shot in India and England.
 Production designer Ayesha Punvani created gambling dens in places like abandoned train yards, dockyards, abandoned factories, mills that have been shut down and an ice factory.

 Reception

 Film critic and author Anupama Chopra called it "a train wreck of a movie".

 Influences

 Teen Patti is inspired by the English film 21 (without any mention).
-The end of the film when Amitabh Bachchan refuses to accept Isaac Newton Award for Applied Mathematics is inspired by the refusal of the Fields Medal by the Russian mathematician Grigori Perelman.
+The end of the film when Amitabh Bachchan refuses to accept the Isaac Newton Award for Applied Mathematics is inspired by the refusal of the Fields Medal by the Russian mathematician Grigori Perelman.